 While a weekend is never long enough in the Crescent City, sometimes you have to make do.
 The French settled the area now known as Louisiana in the 1700s, which is one of many influences still prevalent today.

 The port became a major player in the slave trade and later gained attention during the landmark Plessy vs. Ferguson Supreme Court case.
 In 2005, Hurricane Katrina hit New Orleans directly, which permanently changed the city.
-It has since rebuilt but there are many parts of town, particularly the Ninth Ward, which still looks devastated.

 New Orleans is separated into a number of neighborhoods, most notably the French Quarter, where most of the city’s tourist attractions are located.
 There are also hip neighborhoods like the Bywater and Faubourg Marigny as well as Treme, the neighborhood depicted on the hit HBO show.

-The city becomes fully booked for events like Jazz Fest, Voodoo Festival, and Mardi Gras as well as major football games, so book in advance if your visit aligns with these dates.
+The city becomes fully booked for events like Jazz Fest, Voodoo Festival, and Mardi Gras, as well as major football games, so book in advance if your visit aligns with these dates.

 What to Do in New Orleans

 The National World War II Museum– Named one of the best museums in the United States, the World War II Museum is a place you could easily spend all afternoon.
 The museum has extensive exhibits on the various points of the war, including a full-length film narrated by Tom Hanks, planes used in battle, and information on the Higgins boat, which was a type of boat used on the beaches of Normandy but created in New Orleans.
-Get discounted tickets here.
 945 Magazine Street

 The Cemeteries– A spooky aspect of the city is the above-ground graves used as flood protection.
 Each one has its own sordid history of scandal, murder, and voodoo.
 Visit St. Louis Cemetery No. 1 to see the grave of Voodoo Queen Marie Laveau and bring her an offering.
 St. Louis No. 2 is home to pirate Jean Lafitte, while Lafayette Cemetery, located in the Garden District, was once part of a plantation.
 You can take a tour that visits the most popular cemeteries.

 Bourbon Street– It’s the center of all tourist activity in New Orleans, where the historic buildings meet daiquiri bars serving all day.
-It’s packed with hotels and even some more adult establishments, so be careful which part you stumble down.
+It’s packed with hotels and even some more adult establishments, so be careful which part you stumble into.
 Also, watch your wallets as this crowded thoroughfare is a target for pickpockets.
 Bourbon Street between St. Philip and Canal streets

 Ogden Museum of Southern Art– This sprawling museum in the Warehouse District has multiple floors of artwork from around the region.
 It includes self-taught artists as well as pieces from Louisiana artists.
 They have special events every Thursday night.
 925 Camp Street

 Sazerac House– This free museum showcases the official cocktail of New Orleans.
-It starts with the pharmacies that created bitters and the cocktail and includes samples along the way.
+It starts with the pharmacies that created bitters and the cocktail, and includes samples along the way.
 101 Magazine Street

 Preservation Hall– It’s the most famous jazz venue in the city, dating back to 1961.
 The small space hosts bands every night to packed crowds.
 Line up early before the shows and be ready with $20 cash.
 726 St. Peter